-In several places in the Bible the life of human being is compared to that of a tree.
+In several places in the Bible the life of a human being is compared to that of a tree.

 Because one cannot expect to harvest apples from a pecan tree, the quality of the fruit must match the type of tree.
 In this passage Jesus speaks in a more general way:

 - A bad tree produces bad fruit.